karthikVenkataramana/Strassens/README.md

-# Strassens Matrix Multiplication on large clusters.
+# Strassens Matrix Multiplication
-Parallel implementation of Strassen's Matrix Multiplication algorithm using MPI written in C. <br/> Speed up ranging from 2 % to 18 % is observed on large square matrices. <br/>
+Parallel implementation of Strassen's Matrix Multiplication algorithm on small clusters (Tested on a cluster of size 52) using MPI written mainly in C. <br/>
+Speed up ranging from 2 % to 18 % is observed on large square matrices. <br/>

+Please see the report for further details, analysis and noval contributions. <br/>

-# Execution Instructions:
+# Instructions:
 Compilation: mpicc -o exec_file strassen.c -lm <br/>
 Execution: mpiexec -n <no.of.processors> exec_file <br/>